sts10/sts10.github.io/_posts/2017-11-18-trying-go-and-rust.markdown

 println!("Player {}'s turn", player);
 ```

+An interesting pattern, but even more interesting that a compiler taught it to me.

 ### A Bug in Stable Rust

 So part of Rusty Tac (my writing of tic-tac-toe in Rust) involved a function where we have to check the board to see if it's full (meaning there had been a tie-- no one had won the game).
 The board is basically an array, so the task here is to sum up an array of integers (and check if that sum is 45).

-My understanding is that there are a couple of approved ways to iterate through an array in Rust.
-One is to iterate through a reference to the array (i.e. `&my_array`).
+My understanding is that there are a couple of approved ways to iterate through an array in Rust, including [an Iterator class](https://doc.rust-lang.org/std/iter/trait.Iterator.html).
+One is to iterate through a reference to the array (i.e. `&my_array`) with a `for` loop.
 The strange thing here is that the `value` yielded to the inside of the loop are also references to the elements of the array.

 ```rust
 fn main() {